 When you target a specific category of users or a particular time interval, sending out email surveys is a good option.
 You can also collect more desired data from your customers this way.
 But be careful not to get greedy.
 Even if you give a reward for completing the survey, long surveys are a pain to fill out.

-Even for this, there are many tools to do this; here are three examples:
+There are many tools to do this; here are three examples:

 There's no shortage of customer survey software.
 You'll see what I mean if you now do a Google search.
-But, of course, it's challenging to compare all the available options, which is why we recommend you and your company to use simply like the three above.
+But, of course, it's challenging to compare all the available options, which is why we recommend you and your company use simply like the three above.

 Customer satisfaction measurements and methods